klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Rapid Development <a id="rapid-development"></a>

 - The development of application on Klaytn must be straightforward, and the technologies used must follow the open standard to reduce the learning curve.
 - See [Solidity-Smart Contract Language], [Truffle], and [Migrating Ethereum App to Klaytn].
 As Klaytn Virtual Machine (KLVM) supports Ethereum’s Solidity contract, it becomes much easier to port PoC product on Ethereum to Klaytn for commercial use.
-It is much easier as well to find development tools and to get some help from the well-established developer community.
+Searching development tools and seeking help from a well-established developer community are also much easier.

 ### Service-specific Private Chains with Data Anchoring <a id="service-specific-private-chains-with-data-anchoring"></a>